-You are a Teosto member as a music creator and publisher.
-You can sign a publishing contract with your company for the music you make, so part of your royalties are paid to your publishing company.
+You are a Teosto member as a music author and publisher.
+You and your company can sign a publishing agreement on your music so that a part of your distributions is paid to the publishing company.

-You are a Teosto music publishing member, but personal royalties accumulate relatively well.
-In this model, you can transfer your personal compensation to a limited company.
+You are a Teosto member as a music publisher, but you also receive relatively big personal royalty payments.
+In this model, you can transfer your personal share of royalties to the limited company.

-The company model suits professional music creators for whom making music is an important source of income.
+The company model suits professional music authors for whom music is an important source of income.
 In this model, you must have your own limited company.